Noam Galai

 Noam Galai (נועם גלאי; born September 9, 1984, in Jerusalem) is an Israeli photographer based in New York City.
 He is best known for his case of global intellectual property theft of his iconic scream images.
 He is married and has two children.

 Career

-Noam Galai started taking pictures professionally when he served in the Israeli Defense Forces (IDF), and then in 2005 began photographing for Maccabi Tel Aviv Basketball Club.
+Noam Galai started taking pictures professionally when he served in the Israel Defense Forces (IDF), and then in 2005 began photographing for Maccabi Tel Aviv Basketball Club.
 In January 2006 Noam moved to New York City and pursued his photography career.
 He continued shooting sports, photographing mainly NBA, WNBA, and Euroleague games; He moved on to work with celebrities, musicians and politicians in the studio and at live events.
 In 2011 a photo of New York City taken by Noam was Chosen by LIFE Magazine as one of the best photos of the year.
 In March 2016 Noam Galai's photograph of Donald Trump was used for the cover of Time Magazine.

 He currently works with Getty Images and formerly worked at AOL.